ATNoG/rigourous-devprivops-docs/content/usage/analyse.md

 # Analyse

-This command will run the full system analysis, produce a report, and optuionally send it to a server if specified.
-The report is generated in JSON format, to `report.json`.
+This command will run the full system analysis, produce a report, and optionally send it to a server, if its endpoint is specified.
+The report is generated in JSON format, to `report_<configuration name>.json`.

 ## Parameters